volkerholloh/phoenix-ansible/README.md

 This playbook performs the following actions:

-- Installs updates and applies [basic security configurations](https://www.redhat.com/sysadmin/ansible-linux-server-security)
+- Install updates and apply basic security configurations
-- Installs and configures Postgres, and sets up the necessary database and privileges
+- Install and configures Postgres, and sets up the necessary database and privileges
-- Sets up Caddy for handling requests
+- Setup Caddy, my chosen reverse proxy

 ### Deploy application